Schwarzman Animal Medical Center: History

 The "Hospital of the New York Women's League for Animals" was established in 1914 at 350 Lafayette Street in New York City with Bruce Blair as the resident veterinarian.
 The hospital was renamed the Ellin Prince Speyer Free Hospital for Animals in 1921 after the death of the founder.

-In 1959 the League voted to change the name to the "Animal Medical Center".
-In January 1960 construction began on a $4 million facility on 62nd Street on the East River.
-In 1962 it opened to the public.

-As of 2023, Helen Irving was President and the hospital was undergoing a large renovation and expansion to meet increased demand and technologies in animal care.
+In 2023, Helen Irving took on the role of President and CEO as the hospital was undergoing a large renovation and expansion to meet increased demand and technologies in animal care.
+As of December, 2025, the hospital's $125 million expansion was completed and included increased facilities for advanced care of patients.
+Improvements included an expanded Intensive Care Unit (ICU) with separate areas for cats and dogs, an enlarged emergency department, five new operating rooms, and new facilities for specialties such as neurology, cardiology, radiology, and ophthalmology.